pull out shelves rolling shelving sliding shelf

 Choice of Solid Oak or Maple front trim

-To add class to this otherwise plain sliding shelf we have added a piece of 1/2" thick hardwood to the front of this pull out shelf.
+• To add class to this otherwise plain sliding shelf we have added a piece of 1/2" thick hardwood to the front of this pull out shelf.
 The hardwood comes unfinished (so you can stain it to match your location if you choose) and in your choice of Oak or Maple.
 This front trim not only looks great but it also increase the strength of the shelf and reduces the sagging that is common with particle board shelves.
 We have extended the front of this shelf just beyond the slides so there is no need for a door protector on these shelves.

 1/4" Plywood Rear panel

-We have added a 1/4" thick rear panel to the rear of the shelf to help prevent items slipping off the back of the shelf.
+• We have added a 1/4" thick rear panel to the rear of the shelf to help prevent items slipping off the back of the shelf.
 The panel is 5/8" taller than the shelf and like the front trim reduces the likelihood of the particle board sagging.
 The panel is low enough to allow clearance for wires.

-We use the same great quality Blum drawer slides as our standard shelf.
+• We use the same great quality Knape Vogt drawer slides as our premium shelf.
 These 3/4 extension drawer slides are guaranteed by the manufacturer for a lifetime of work.
 We recommend no more than 75 pounds on the economy slider due to the particle board construction.
 It works great for home office use such as a keyboard tray or printer drawer.
 If you want to use this shelf for a kitchen or bathroom pullout we suggest the use of no slip padding to keep items in place.
 The lack of sides on this shelf make the non slip pad a necessity.
 There is a benefit to the lack of sides, the shelf area is 1" wider than our standard shelf for the same size opening.

 Take a look at our on-line store for other great kitchen cabinet accessories such as trash and recycle systems from rev-a-shelf.
 Lazy Susan's and tip out tray cabinet accessories from rev a shelf.
 TV slide out and swivel systems (not from rev a shelf).
 We are always adding more items to our store if you cannot find the kitchen accessories or home storage item you are looking for just drop us a note and if we can get it we will add it.